-- 4.4.2.3 due to Sport Ireland's prioritisation of certain sports, Sport Ireland did not permit or require the Athlete to apply for a prospective TUE; or - 4.4.2.4 the application was made by either an Athlete who, in accordance with Article 4.1.3.2, was not required to make a TUE application prior to an Adverse Analytical Finding, or by an Athlete who is neither an International Level Athlete nor a National-Level Athlete; or - 4.4.2.5 the Athlete Used Out-of-Competition, for therapeutic reasons, a Prohibited Substance that is prohibited only In-Competition. - 4.4.3 No retroactive TUE will be granted if the requirements of this Article 4.4 are not met, meaning that any Adverse Analytical Finding reported shall result in an anti-doping rule violation being asserted against the Athlete in question. - 4.4.4 In exceptional circumstances and notwithstanding any other provision in the International Standard for Therapeutic Use Exemptions, an Athlete may apply for and be granted retroactive approval for their therapeutic Use of a Prohibited Substance or Prohibited Method if, considering the purpose of the Code, it would be manifestly unfair not to grant a retroactive TUE.
+- 4.4.2.4 the application was made by either an Athlete who, in accordance with Article 4.1.3.2, was not required to make a TUE application prior to an Adverse Analytical Finding, or by an Athlete who is neither an International Level Athlete nor a National-Level Athlete; or - 4.4.2.5 the Athlete Used Out-of-Competition, for therapeutic reasons, a Prohibited Substance that is prohibited only In-Competition. - 4.4.3 No retroactive TUE will be granted if the requirements of this Article 4.4 are not met, meaning that any Adverse Analytical Finding reported shall result in an anti-doping rule violation being asserted against the Athlete in question. - 4.4.4 In exceptional circumstances and notwithstanding any other provision in the International Standard for Therapeutic Use Exemptions, an Athlete may apply for and be granted retroactive approval for their therapeutic Use of a Prohibited Substance or Prohibited Method if, considering the purpose of the Code, it would be manifestly unfair not to grant a retroactive TUE.
 For International-Level Athletes and National-Level Athletes, Sport Ireland may grant an Athlete's application for a retroactive TUE pursuant to this Article 4.4.4 only with the prior approval of WADA (and WADA may in its absolute discretion agree with or reject Sport Ireland's decision). - 4.4.4.1 For Athletes who are not International-Level Athletes or National-Level Athletes, Sport Ireland may grant an Athlete's application for a retroactive TUE pursuant to this Article 4.4.4 without first consulting WADA; however, WADA may at any time review Sport Ireland's decision to grant a retroactive TUE and may, in its absolute discretion, agree with or reverse the decision. - 4.4.4.2 Any decision made by WADA and/or Sport Ireland under this Article 4.4.4 may not be challenged either as a defence to proceedings for an anti-doping rule violation, or by way of appeal, or otherwise.